-- vice-chairman of the supervisory board of MONETA Money Bank, a.s.; - member of the supervisory board of Generali Pojišťovna a.s. - chairman of the supervisory board of Generali Pojišťovna a.s. (until 8 December 2018); - chairman of the supervisory board of Generali Pojišťovna a.s., Slovakia (from 1 September 2018).
+- vice-chairman of the supervisory board of MONETA Money Bank, a.s.; - chairman of the supervisory board of Pojišťovna Patricie a.s. (formerly Generali Pojišťovna a.s.); - Chairman of the supervisory board of Generali Poisťovňa, a.s., Slovakia; - vice-chairman of the supervisory board of ADRIATIC SLOVENICA Zavarovalna družba d.d., Slovenia (as of 18 February 2019).